SmarterGerman

 Another well-planned aspect of this course is that after every five lessons, there are two review lessons.

 Next, Michael has gone ahead and created a Memrise course that corresponds to the text of each lesson.
 Memrise is basically smart flashcards that are a bit more fun.
-Cards show up to be reviewed at intervals that make it hard to forget and doesn’t waste your time on things you already know by heart.
+Cards show up to be reviewed at intervals that make it hard to forget and don’t waste your time on things you already know by heart.

 In the Memrise course, Michael has split up the chapters of the story into small chunks of a few words each.
 Each flashcard also has audio and translations.
 Reviewing in this manner helps you remember words within their context.